-Your doctor may have suggested that a T&A (Tonsillectomy and Adenoidectomy) be considered as the definitive treatment of your child’s throat ailment.
-The following information will serve as a guide as to what to expect from this treatment option.
+Your doctor could have recommended a T&A (Tonsillectomy and Adenoidectomy) as the only option for treating your child’s throat condition.
+The information that follows will act as a guide for what to anticipate from this treatment choice.

 There are various indications for a Tonsillectomy and Adenoidectomy.
 If your child suffers from recurrent or chronic tonsillitis despite antibiotic treatment (please refer to the section outlining information on Tonsillitis in this website), snoring, obstructive sleep apnea (pauses in breathing while sleeping), bad breath, malocclusion or dental abnormalities, chronic mouth-breathing, tonsillar stones (white pieces of material that looks like cottage cheese and have a foul smell), peritonsillar abscess (an infection that has spread to the deeper structures of the throat and neck), or persistent fevers, ulcers in the mouth or swollen lymph nodes.

 Your Primary Care Physician or Pediatrician will refer you to an Ear, Nose, and Throat (ENT or Otolaryngologist) Specialist.
 At that visit, the specialist will examine your child and take a history documenting the information necessary to justify the procedure so that the Insurance Company understands the need for the T&A. Be sure to let your child know that surgery will not be performed at that initial visit.
 Many children assume that they have surgery the same day as their initial visit and are very anxious about this.
 The most invasive thing that may occur is a throat swab.
 Still, even that is usually unnecessary since the referring physician has likely already performed a throat swab for documentation purposes.